jasmangle/therapylang/README.md

 ## Interpreter Behavior

 - The interpreter must track varying state variables, each of which describe varying aspects of one's thoughts (feelings, insights, memories, etc.).
+Variables are loosely typed, in that a memory can become a feeling, though if this occurs and no other reference exists, then the variable is deemed overwritten.
 - Truth values are logically evaluated when a reflection occurs.
 - In a similar manner as general cognitive patterns, ruminations persist until a resolution is reached.
 - Breakthroughs represent successful program exits.
 If there is a session that does not have an understood truth, the session remains unresolved and raises an error.